Generate data.tables.

 Number of rows of the generated data frame.
 If

-is a numeric vector of length 2 it will produce data frames with rows between a minimum and maximum, inclusive.
-For examplerows = c(1L, 10L)
+rowsis a single number all data frames will have this number of rows.
+Ifrowsis a numeric vector of length 2 it will produce data frames with rows between a minimum and maximum, inclusive.
+For examplerows = c(1L, 10L)would produce data frames with rows between 1 and 10.
+To produce empty tibbles setrows = 0Lor a range likerows = c(0L, 10L).- cols

 Number of columns of the generated data frame.
 If

-is a numeric vector of length 2 it will produce data frames with columns between a minimum and maximum, inclusive.
-For examplecols = c(1L, 10L)
+colsis a single number all data frames will have this number of columns.
+Ifcolsis a numeric vector of length 2 it will produce data frames with columns between a minimum and maximum, inclusive.
+For examplecols = c(1L, 10L)would produce data frames with columns between 1 and 10.
+To produce empty tibbles setcols = 0Lor a range likecols = c(0L, 10L).- any_na

 Whether